kgisl/project-ideas/ias/csGlossary.md

 [abstract class]:An abstract class is a template definition of methods and variables of a class (category of objects) that contains one or more abstracted methods.
 [AOP]:Aspect-oriented programming (AOP) is an approach to programming that allows global properties of a program to determine how it is compiled into an executable program.
 AOP can be used with object-oriented programming ( OOP ).
 [Debugging]:Debugging, in computer programming and engineering, is a multistep process that involves identifying a problem, isolating the source of the problem, and then either correcting the problem or determining a way to work around it.
+[Encapsulation]:The inclusion of one thing within another thing
 ### Examples of other useful glossary
 - [OOP specific](https://drive.google.com/file/d/0Bwu4iGPfYEufd2htbEtqUThqRWM/view?usp=sharing)
 - [Programming specific](http://www.labautopedia.org/mw/List_of_programming_and_computer_science_terms)